Version 26.1 now available! Updated for 2026!

 Underfunded: Your projection is underfunded in one or more years.
 Consider working longer, reducing your annual budget and/or changing your retirement fund withdrawal strategy if funds are available.

 Retirement planning typically involves two types of scenarios.
 The first involves maximizing the amount left to heirs.
-In this case, a typical lifespan is used and the goal is to maximize Net Estate Value.
+In this case, a typical lifespan is used and the goal is to maximize your Estate.
 The second involves ensuring that the retiree(s) do not run out of money.
-In this case, a maximum lifespan is used and the goal is to ensure Account Balances remain above zero.
+In this case, a maximum lifespan is used and the goal is to ensure your Accounts remain above the Accounts Target.
 Unlike the Charts which show your Plan over time, the Projection Summary allows you to see the effect of your Plan choices in a single number.